Medicare copays for new Alzheimer's drug could reach $11,500

 “At this price, the cost of this one drug alone could top all others covered by Medicare, if it is used widely,” said Tricia Neuman, coauthor of the report.

+The drug's approval came as congressional Democrats are trying to build consensus around legislation that would empower Medicare to negotiate prescription drug prices.

+The chairman of the Senate Finance Committee, Democratic Sen. Ron Wyden of Oregon, said Thursday the list price for Aduhelm was “unconscionable.”
+Although President Joe Biden has called for granting Medicare negotiating authority, prospects for the bill are uncertain.

-Medicare has not made a formal determination on covering Aduhelm, but cost traditionally does not enter into such considerations.
+Medicare has not made a formal determination on covering the Alzheimer's drug, but cost traditionally does not enter into such considerations.
 Drugmaker Biogen has said it priced Aduhelm responsibly.

-In addition to higher taxpayer costs, the domino effects would include higher “Part B” premiums for Medicare's outpatient coverage and increases in monthly premiums for millions with supplemental “Medigap” plans.
+In addition to higher taxpayer costs, the Kaiser analysis found that domino effects would include higher “Part B” premiums for Medicare's outpatient coverage and increases in monthly premiums for millions with supplemental “Medigap” plans.
 As an infusion drug that would be administered in a doctor's office, Aduhelm is covered by Medicare's outpatient care benefit.
 The Part B standard premium, paid by most enrollees, is currently $148.50 a month.

 Beyond monthly premiums, there would also be impacts on out-of-pocket costs.
 Many patients taking the medication, including those signed up in Medicare Advantage plans from private insurers, could face thousands of dollars in copayments,.
-The maximum could reach about $11,500, researchers estimated.
+The maximum could reach about $11,500, researchers estimated, well beyond the budget of a typical Medicare enrollee.

-That upper-bound cost out of patients' budgets would translate to nearly 40% of the $29,650 estimated median income for Medicare beneficiaries.

 “Because Aduhelm is not a cure for Alzheimer’s disease, patients could incur these annual out-of-pocket costs over multiple years,” the report noted.

-Note: This story has been corrected to reflect that the Kaiser Family Foundation report was released Thursday, not Wednesday.